Fixin's for People Who Like Food

 1 Tablespoon Water

-Shredded Coconut (optional)
+Shredded Coconut or Sesame Seeds (optional)

 Directions: